JohnCoene/javascript-for-r/_book/4-17-shiny-cookies.md

 <p class="caption">(\#fig:shiny-cookies)Shiny using cookies</p>
 </div>

 Run the application and save your name.
 You can then refresh the application, and the welcome message will display your name.
-You can even kill the server entirely and re-run the app; the welcome message will still display!
+You can even kill the server entirely and re-run the app; the welcome message will still display as in Figure \@ref(fig:shiny-cookies)!

 ## Exercises {#shiny-cookies-exercises}